-- 2) Amount reflects estimated offering expenses of approximately \$2 million to be paid by us. - (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
-Our investment advisor began earning base management fees and incentive fees under the investment advisory agreement on January 2, 2008.
-The base management fee portion of our "management fees" reflected in the table above is 2.42%, which is calculated based on our net assets (rather than our gross assets).
+(2) Amount reflects estimated offering expenses of approximately \$2 million to be paid by us.

+(3) The expenses of administering our dividend reinvestment plan are included in other expenses.

+(4) Our management fees are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
+Our investment adviser began earning base management fees and incentive fees under the investment advisory agreement on January 2, 2008.
 Our base management fee under the investment advisory agreement is based on our gross assets, which includes borrowings for investment purposes.
 Our investment adviser has agreed to waive, through December 31, 2008, that portion of the base management fee attributable to our assets held in the form of cash, cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less from the date of investment.
-See "Investment Advisory Agreement Overview of Our Investment Advisor-Management Fee."
+See "Investment Advisory Agreement - Overview of Our Investment Advisor - Management Fee."

-The incentive fee portion of our "management fees" is 1.36%.
-This calculation assumes that annual incentive fees earned by our investment adviser remain consistent with the incentive fees earned by our investment adviser during the quarter ended March 31, 2008, which totaled approximately \$1,019,905.
+We may have capital gains and interest income that could result in the payment of an incentive fee to our investment adviser in the first year after completion of this offering.
+However, the incentive fee payable to our investment adviser is based on our performance and will not be paid unless we achieve certain goals.
+As we cannot predict whether we will meet the necessary performance targets, we have assumed that no incentive fee will be paid for purposes of this table.
 The incentive fee consists of two parts.
 The first part, which is payable quarterly in arrears, will equal 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" that exceeds a 2% quarterly (8% annualized) hurdle rate, subject to a "catch up" provision measured at the end of each fiscal quarter.
 The first part of the incentive fee will be computed and paid on income that may include interest that is accrued but not yet received in cash.
-The operation of the first part of the incentive fee for each quarter is as follows:
+The operation of the first part of the incentive fee for each quarter is a follows: